aseyq/flyCSV/README.md

 ## Input types and output structures
 `flyCSV` uses `write.csv` underneath, which is extremely flexible.
 So,`flyCSV()` can take different types of input.
-Below is a demonstration of how the CSV file structure would like for different formats.
+Here is a demonstration of how the CSV file structure would look like for different formats.

 ### Input is a `vector`
 ```r